 - Social Security Statements—Keep until you get a new one

-- Deeds to property—Keep until property is sold
+- Deeds to property—Keep until the property is sold

 Knowing what your wishes are upon your passing can save your family a lot of trouble, stress, and heartache.
 This is why estate planning can effectively mitigate any confusion about what you wish to do with your assets after you pass.